 Bring your own device: the consumerisation of IT

-As social media becomes an important part of work life, as new mobile devices proliferate, and as more employees work from home, traditional business IT policies on computer usage and data security are becoming antiquated.
+Social media is now an important part of work life - as are mobile devices, and as more employees work from home, traditional business IT policies on computer usage and data security are becoming antiquated.

 This is often called the 'consumerisation of IT'.
 It's the migration of consumer technology - including devices and applications - into business computing environments.